damiarohisyam/Final-Year-Project-Multimedia-University/README.md

 ### 2. Project Dataset
 **Folder**: `Dataset/`
 **Description**:
 The `Dataset` folder contains all the data used to train and test the models.
-The dataset includes 30 seasons of English Premier League matches (from 1993/1994 to 2022/2023).
+The data will be sourced from https://www.football-data.co.uk/englandm.php, specifically covering the English Premier League season1993/1994 to season 2022/2023.

 **Important Instructions**:
 - **Do not modify the file paths in the code**.
 The code expects the dataset files to be in the **root folder** (where the Jupyter Notebook is), and **not inside any subfolders**.